 - processing which is necessary for compliance with our legal obligations laid down by European Union law (where relevant) and by laws and regulation applicable to us in the United Kingdom (“Our Legal Obligations”).

 - Your consent may also be a lawful reason for processing your personal data in certain cases (“Your Consent”).
 This means your freely given, specific, informed and unambiguous consent which may be collected from you, for instance when you agree to receive marketing communications from us or when you agree to take part in surveys or market research.
-You should be aware that you are entitled under DP Law to withdraw your consent where you have given it to us at any time.
+You should be aware that you are entitled under Data Protection (DP) Law to withdraw your consent where you have given it to us at any time.
 If you do this and if there is no alternative lawful reason for us to rely on to justify our use or other processing on your personal data, this may affect our ability to provide you with some of our services.

 In summary, we need certain categories of personal data in order to provide you with our services.
 Certain other personal data is processed for our Legitimate Interests in cases where this does not result in prejudice to you.
 Certain other personal data is processed based on a consent.